Posts

 Image

-After predicting his death, two disciples began jockeying for high-status positions in his coming Kingdom.
-Thinking according to the ways of this world’s concepts of political power, they did not comprehend what kind of Messiah Jesus was (and remains), and therefore, what it meant to follow him “ wherever he goes .”
-However, in Jerusalem, he would soon demonstrate how one achieves “ Greatness ” in the Kingdom of God.
+Christ’s disciples are called to self-sacrificial service for others just as Jesus gave his life to ransom many from sin’s bondage – Mark 10:35-45.
+After predicting his death, two disciples began jockeying for high positions in Christ’s Kingdom.
+Thinking according to the ways of this world, they did not comprehend just what kind of Messiah Jesus is and what it meant to follow him.
+Nevertheless, he would demonstrate in Jerusalem how his followers become his disciples and achieve “ greatness ” in the Kingdom of God.

 Servant and King